- A.M. in Regional Studies East Asia from Harvard University

 - B.A. in Japanese Studies from Georgetown University

 Claire Cooper is a Ph.D candidate specializing in early modern Japanese history.
-Her research focuses on global trade, the commodification of imported goods, and the public marketplace.
-Her dissertation entitled “Brought by the Dutch: Buying and selling imported commodities in Early Modern Japan” analyzes a variety of material, visual, and discursive sources related to trade and interaction between the Japanese and the foreign group on Deshima, with an emphasis on goods and ideas that were accessible to a wider Japanese public beyond elite scholars and government officials.
-In doing this, she seeks to broaden and complicate the concept of “Dutch” in eighteenth and nineteenth Japan by demonstrating the many ways in which the term was reflective not of a European country but rather the Indian Ocean network maintained by first the Dutch East India Company (VOC) and later the Dutch East Indian government.
+Her research focuses on global trade, the commodification of imported goods, and the ideas that traveled alongside them.
+Generally, she seeks to broaden and complicate the concept of “Dutch” in early modern Japan by demonstrating the many ways in which the term was reflective not of a European country but rather the Indian Ocean network maintained by first the Dutch East India Company (VOC) and later the Dutch East Indian government.

 Her dissertation, entitled “Dutch formulations and family secrets: Medicine and the marketplace in early modern Japan,” explores the global trade in medicines conducted by the VOC and Dutch East Indian government, and how these products were adapted, compounded, and consumed by people in eighteenth and nineteenth century Japan.
 By analyzing a variety of textual, visual, and material sources related to apothecaries and commercial medicines, she demonstrates how certain types of imported goods and ideas became accessible to a wider Japanese public beyond elite scholars and government officials, as well as emphasizes the importance of medicine and medicinal substances in broader discussions of rangaku and honzōgaku.